 John and Carrie McGavock inherited their plantation – the Carnton Plantation – also just outside of Franklin.
-They had 5 children, but only 2 survived to adulthood.
+They had five children, but only two survived to adulthood.
 In 1860 the census showed they owned 39 slaves to work their 640-acre farm.
 It was one of the areas largest plantations valued at $339,000.
 On the afternoon of the Battle of Franklin, Carrie stood on her back veranda and watched 19,000 troops pass by.

 Three Families Intertwined

 After 19 hours of hiding in the basement, members of both families emerged to a nightmare aftermath of the bloody battle fought in the Carter’s yard.
-When Johann led his family back across the field to their home – 110 steps – they discovered their beautiful home was nearly demolished by the battle, but they had survived the horrendous ordeal.
+When Johann led his family back across the field to their home – 110 steps – they discovered their beautiful home was nearly demolished by the battle.
+But, they had survived the horrendous ordeal.
 Side Note: We stood in the basement of the Carter house and I could not fathom the terror endured by those children while battle raged outside.